 The geometry offers a slightly more upright stance, as well as a lower standover height.

 Specialized has used ‘Zertz inserts’ at the fork and seat stays to dampen out road vibrations.
 Stiffness has not been sacrificed, however, as ‘DSW technology’ is used to pace more welding material where required to ensure optimum power transfer.

-Specialized Roubaix and Ruby
+Specialized Roubaix and Ruby: the endurance machine

 The defining feature of both the Specialized Ruby and Roubaix is the ‘future shock’ front suspension.
 This comes with 20mm of travel, which can be adjusted pending rider weight and planned terrain to fine tune the ride.